rogyw/ufend-p8-neighourhood-map/README.md

 1. Run the command `npm install` to install required gulp modules and jsDoc as defined in included `package.json` file.
 1. Run the command `bower install` to install required bower dependancies.
 1. Obtain API Keys and update configuration settings in source as outlined in section below.
 1. To refresh the contents of `dist` folder use the command `gulp rebuild`.
 The rebuild will delete the old dist folder and rebuild based on current source files.
+Note: Using the command `gulp` will initiate the default gulp watch on selected source folders.
 1. Copy files from `dist` to your web hosting account or alternatively to deploy the contents of `dist` folder to your live `gh-pages` for the repostitory on Github use `gulp deploy`.
 1. Visit your site to test it works!